-Enabling self-service and advanced analytics for TfNSW on Azure
+Case Study: Enabling self-service and advanced analytics for TfNSW on Azure

-Transport for NSW - Customer Success Story
+Transport for NSW on Azure

+Data-Driven helps TfNSW build the data foundation for an Operational Data Lake with self-service capability to enable advanced analytics previously not possible.
 Transport for NSW (TfNSW) manages one of the largest fleets of vehicles in Australia.
-This includes Sydney CBD and NSW regional Buses, Ferries, Light Rail, Trains and Metro.
-The near real-time telemetry generated by these vehicles provides analytical opportunities to improve transport services by measuring service performance, optimising routes and reducing trip delays, however, the sheer volume of data presents data management challenges, which in turn makes it difficult to mine.
+This includes Sydney CBD and NSW regional buses, ferries, light rail, trains, and metro.
+The near real-time telemetry generated by these vehicles provides analytical opportunities to improve transport services by measuring service performance, optimizing routes, and reducing trip delays.
+However, the sheer volume of data presents data management challenges, making it difficult to mine.
+Data-Driven partnered with TfNSW to deliver the data foundation for the Operational Data Lake platform with self-service and advanced analytics capabilities previously not possible.
+Both internal and external users can leverage this platform to perform advanced analytics and analyze historical data to identify opportunities to reduce trip delays, improve customer service, and measure operator service performance.

 “TfNSW needed a solution to capture real-time data for every vehicle in motion across the state.
 This solution just gives us that so that we mine nuggets from this data at a later date.
 We now have an ability to self-service without waiting for someone else to curate operational data.”

-NSW Transport Challenges
+Challenges

-Historical operational data too large and costly to store efficiently and analyse
+Historical operational data too large and costly to store efficiently and analyse.

-Key Operational Data-related challenges to overcome:
+Key operational data-related challenges to overcome:

 The Solution